andrewcell/Amherst/README.md

 ## Base
 This pack based on OdinMS, but modified by commercial private KMS servers.
 We need to remove *money* things first.
 ## Requirements
+ - Windows as Operating System (For Linux, Hold on.)
  - JDK 11 or later (Maybe work on 8.
 But I using 11.)
  - Gorgeous Java IDE
  - MySQL Server